A Prayer for Peace in Stressful Times

 Key Bible Verses for Peace

-"Peace I leave with you; my peace I give you.
-I do not give to you as the world gives.
-Do not let your hearts be troubled and do not be afraid."
+"Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
+Let not your heart be troubled, neither let it be afraid."

 Jesus speaks this to his disciples hours before his arrest — peace given in the most turbulent possible moment.